superruzafa/visual-scala-reference/_en/functions/splitAt.md

 @include [signatures/splitAt.md]

-`splitAt` creates a `Tuple2` with two collections: the first containing all the elements whose index is less or equal than `i` and the other with the rest of elements.
+`splitAt` creates a `Tuple2` with two collections: the first containing all the elements whose index is less than `i` and the other with the rest of elements.

 @include [figure.html source="images/splitAt.svg" desc="Diagram of the splitAt function"]